 The narrator explains her mixed feelings about the bar — a love-hate relationship.
 One night Josanna came in waiting for Elk.
 The narrator didn’t bother telling her he’d already been in and picked up a young woman because it wouldn’t have done any good.

 A handful of men come into the bar soaking wet from this hail storm.
 They’re going to a rodeo later on.
 Then Josanna comes in, soaking wet, transparent clothing.
-She got fired by Jimmy Shimazo from her job as a cook and subsequently had a minor car accident.
+She got fired by Jimmy Shimazo from her job as a cook.
+Then she had a minor car accident.
 After a drink she’s going to drive the 130 miles to Casper to try and find some work there instead.
 Elk is feeling her up.
 He’s just been feeling up Palma.
 These women are used to this treatment, we deduce.
 Ruth Wolfe comes up behind her and offers condolences.
-Josanna doesn’t know why she’s been laid off but the narrator hears she got caught doing a line of cocaine at work.
+Josanna doesn’t know why she’s been laid off.
+But the narrator hears she got caught doing a line of cocaine at work.

 The narrator doesn’t see the group of them leave but maybe it was before ‘the fireball’.
 This has us wonder what she means by ‘the fireball’.
 It’s explained immediately — a fire right outside the Buckle.
-It’s some sort of homemade pyrotechnics which have been left on a shelf out the front.
+Homemade pyrotechnics were left on a shelf out front.
 The narrator reminds us that even though it sounds like a shotgun, it’s just the explosive heat making that noise, because she knows a shot when she hears one.